AriFordsham/GHCWiki/testing-patches.md

 Assuming all is well, go ahead and commit your changes!
 If you have commit access then just push as normal.
 If not, use "darcs send --edit-description" and add a note to say what testing you have done, and on which operating system/architecture.

+## Testing different configurations

+You may want to validate a different configuration, e.g. with `GhcLibWays = p`.
+When validating, `mk/build.mk`, where you would normally put this, is ignored; use `mk/validate.mk` instead.

 ## Finding unrecorded or unpushed patches